abooklover98/nqueens/README.md

 *Recursive* | 2.738 ms | 16.604 ms | 1.0993 ms | 089.4477 ms|

 ### e) Discussion on Reported Running Times
+Within the confines of this assignment, we had to write and execute two programs, one using an iterative method, the second using a recusive method to solve the N-Queens Problem for a board of 8x8 and 9x9.
+Doing an analysis of the running times for both programs, we can see that depending on the size of the board, a different method might be better, or faster, at solving all solutions.
+For my iterative method solution, I used backtracking and looping to speed up the process, this allows for fast running time when working with smaller numbers, as can be seen by the results.
+Although not faster than the recusive method, it competes agressivly, with all solutions found on a 9x9 board, found within 25 ms of the recusive method.